Great Basin Astronomy Festival

 Tips for a successful Astronomy Festival visit:

 • Fit into one car if possible.
-Parking is limited at astronomy events and you may be turned away.
+Parking is limited at astronomy events and you will be turned away if parking lots fill.

 • Bring red lights.
 White flashlights are not allowed at festival events in order to preserve everybody's night vision.

 • Bring plenty of layers.
-Telescope viewing can go well into the evening and even summer days get cold after sunset.
+Telescope viewing can go well into the evening and nights get cold.
 Check weather forecasts as the festival approaches.

 • All events are free, but reservations may be required.
 Check the list below or the park's events calendar for information on specific events and if reservations are required.